arshsinghphd/TeamActivities/Module07/README.md

 ## Submission
 There is no "submission" for the Team Activity.
 Make sure you have your notes for the meeting (can be a doc in the files section) in your team's meeting channel.
 The TAs will check the attendance logs and award points based on attendance and completed notes.
+Make sure to look at [code.py](code.py) for the code examples from this activity, and some other examples of code design (comments, doctest autorun, etc).

 [doctest]: https://docs.python.org/3/library/doctest.html